mhaberler/fpm-experiments/README.md

 inspiration from: https://github.com/jordansissel/fpm/wiki/PackageSimpleFiles

-# test package
+# build test package
-see the Makefile - to build a simple deb: make package
+see the Makefile - to build a simple deb:

+  `make package`

-the debian version is set via 'git rev-list --count --first-parent HEAD' which derives an increasing serial from git history
+the debian version is set via 'git rev-list --count --first-parent HEAD' which derives an increasing serial from git history, so the `0.5` seen below will vary

 # inspect results